 Concussion guidelines for education settings

-The Forum recognised that more support is needed for professionals working in schools and colleges to deal with incidents of concussion.
+The Forum on Concussion in Sport and Physical Education recognised that more support is needed for professionals working in schools and colleges to deal with incidents of concussion.
 In response, it produced Concussion guidelines for education settings.

 The guidelines set out the importance of good management of concussion, how to recognise it, how to respond to it and how to ensure a child or young person returns safely to their education and sport.